119 Beacon was built in 1865, one of two contiguous houses (119-121 Beacon), a symmetrical pair with a shared portico entrance.

 On April 9, 1887, 119 Beacon was purchased from Maria Blake and William O. Blake by Sarah Hannah (Addoms) Andrews, the wife of Edward Reynolds Andrews.
 They had lived at 265 Beacon during the previous season.

 Edward Andrews had been a banker in Paris and then returned to New York and Boston to found a company, Andrews & Co., which introduced improved methods of creosoting timber.
+By 1887, he was eastern New England manager for the Equitable Life Insurance Company, and later served as president of the Security Safe Deposit Company.

 Sarah Andrews died in December of 1893.
 Edward Andrews continued to live at 119 Beacon with their unmarried daughters, Sarah and Mary.
 He also maintained a farm in Putney, Vermont.